summerlabs/punic/README.md

 - Easy CI/CD integration
 - Support for versioned dependencies

-Please send us a `star` if you find this CLI useful!
+Please give us a `star` if you find this CLI useful!

 # Installation